 Expanding Our Capabilities

 Starting a new decade with unprecedented global dynamics shed light on the importance of relationships and resiliency, as well as flexibility.
 A new wave of investor and operations leaders joined the firm to help usher NEP into its 60th year of business while NMP celebrated its 20th.
-We opened a second office location in Southeast Florida to help broaden NEP’s reach to a robust market for growing and profitable companies, a true testament to the firm’s future growth ambitions and desire to make positive economic impact by building companies for long-term success.
+We opened a second office location in Southeast Florida to help broaden NEP’s reach to a robust market for growing and profitable companies.
+We brought NEP and NMP under one independent entity as a registered investment advisor with the SEC, Norwest Capital, a true testament to the firm’s future growth ambitions and desire to make positive economic impact by building companies for long-term success.
 Our build strategy is market cycle-resistant.
 We continue to strengthen our firm’s support of our communities, investing resources and ourselves, and supporting our companies and employees as they make a difference in the communities where we live and work.

 As the nation’s oldest wallpaper company established in 1886, Thibaut is a leading designer and provider of a variety of wallcoverings, fabrics, tapes/trim, and woven upholstery fabrics.
 Our team has partnered with Thibaut to position the company for continued growth.